okgourmet.com Home of Steve's Restaurant Reviews

 Bethany, OK

-Thai Sweet Basil Express was the third Thai restaurant in about three years to open at this location in downtown Bethany, but I would say the closing of the other restaurants was not for lack of customers or appreciation of the local population for Asian food.
+Thai Orchid (originally Thai Sweet Basil Express) was the third Thai restaurant in about three years to open at this location in downtown Bethany, but I would say the closing of the other restaurants was not for lack of customers or appreciation of the local population for Asian food.
 I began coming to this location in August 2008 when I first noticed Big!
 Rice & Noodle Restaurant, a casual and inexpensive Thai restaurant that was popular with the lunch crowd in downtown Bethany.
 Two months later it had changed to Elephant Café, which offered a very similar menu but added several Japanese items.
 I was just beginning to make a list of "best items" when the owners moved to another city and the restaurant changed to Thai Sweet Basil Express.

 Pad ped